hoangchb/STAT-418-Final-Project/README.md

 🌐 [Flask API on Google Cloud Run](https://headset-prediction-app-378985735322.us-central1.run.app/)

 ## Project Overview
-This interactive web application predicts headset prices based on product features using a Random Forest Regression model.
+This interactive web application predicts headset prices based on product features using a Random Forest regression model.
 The data was collected from [PCPartPicker](https://pcpartpicker.com/) using this [PCPartPicker API](https://github.com/JonathanVusich/pcpartpicker/blob/master/README.md).
 The app connects to a deployed Flask API that contains the trained model.
 - **Data Collection:** Web scraping headset data using from https://pcpartpicker.com/ using an API
 - **Modeling:** Built a Random Forest regression model (RMSE ≈ **60.51**) to predict headset price
     - Note: RMSE of 60.51 suggests room for model improvement.
 For demo purposes, the current model is used.